 When we discuss the civil rights movement, we leave out so much.
 We take the highlight reels and etch them in time.
 Initially, I believed it was more of a guide for future generations on ways to combat racial injustices.
 Consciously, I knew better, or so I thought.
-However, if these past two weeks have taught me anything, it’s that subconsciously I genuinely did not know much at all.
+However, if this past year has taught me anything, it’s that subconsciously I genuinely did not know much at all.

 Since witnessing what feels like the breaking point in our constant fight to be heard in this country, to say I’ve been unkind to myself is to put it lightly.
 Day after day, I’m taking in the air so thick and potent with our pain, I can’t see anything past it.
 I can’t see the spreadsheets through images of police officers disregarding every oath they’ve taken and slamming Black bodies to the ground for demanding fundamental human rights.
 My hope is fighting to breathe in my reality.